-In addition, decades of service in corporate, not for profit and governmental settings makes him the perfect choice for interim executive level assignments in areas like Engineering, Operations, Management and “Clean Tech”… to assure business continuity in the face of the loss of a key executive
+In addition, decades of service in corporate, not for profit and governmental settings makes him the perfect choice for executive coaching, executive mentoring, or interim executive level assignments in areas like Engineering, Operations, C-Suite Management and “Clean Tech”… to assure business continuity in the face of the loss of a key executive.

 Equally comfortable working with clients across the political spectrum, Keith served as a cabinet member to Michigan’s Governor Jennifer Granholm, advised (then French Presidential candidate) François Hollande on future energy trends and hosted Vice President Biden’s announcement of a $1.3 billion award to Michigan for vehicle electrification.
 Named a national public opinion leader by the Bush Administration in 2006, he was chosen to visit U.S. troops deployed in the Middle East, touring and observing the day-to-day operations of active military installations.

 Now CEO of the management advisory firm, Principia, LLC, he was most recently President and Chief Executive Officer of NextEnergy.
 There at the request of Governor Granholm, he helped the organization, considered Southeast Michigan’s premiere convener, collaborator, and service provider accelerating the growth of advanced energy companies, technologies, and industries, reconnect to vital foundation funding.